utat-ss/HERON-documentation/software-tools/software-workflow.md

 ## Finding the Correct USB Port

 If you get an error about the device not being found, you need to change the port used to communicate with the device.
 In Atom, open the `makefile` in the `pay` folder.
 Find the line starting with `PORT =`.
-Find the port on your computer as shown below, modify this line, save the file, and run `make upload` again.
+Find the port on your computer as shown below, modify this line to change the port, save the file, and run `make upload` again.

+When you do this process, you should find two ports for the programmer.
+Usually, the lower number is for uploading programs while the higher number is for viewing UART (serial) output.

 **Mac**: To see all connected USB devices, run